tinax8774/sep10-freedom-project/prep/presentation.md

 # Presentation Plan

 ## Hook
-* Did you know that ants actually weigh more than humans on Earth.
+* Did you know that more than half of the species on Earth live underground

 ## Product
 * Showing my project